Skip to content

 • Synonyms and variants enrich the text (not "SEO content" 20 times, but also "content for positioning," "search engine optimized articles," "optimized texts")

 Keyword density is a myth that refuses to die.
-There's no optimal density.
+There is no optimal density.
 Write naturally, use the phrase where it makes sense, and focus on value for the reader.

 Paragraphs and readability